 Carbon Standards for New Power Plants

+HIGH PRIORITY

 EPA has the ability to set standards on climate pollution at new power plants under section 111(b) of the Clean Air Act.
-This is one of the most consequential actions EPA can take to reduce power sector pollution, including from the roughly 200 new gas plants currently proposed or under construction around the country.
-EPA recently announced a one month delay in the rule, after already pushing their timeline back by nine months.
+This is one of the most consequential actions EPA can take to reduce power sector pollution, including from the 145 new gas plants currently proposed or under construction around the country.
+EPA announced a one month delay for this rule in their latest Unified Agenda, after already pushing their timeline back by nine months.
 Waiting to finalize a 111(b) standard would lock in decades of pollution from these uncontrolled fossil plants.

+Policy ask: EPA's 111(b) New Source Performance Standards (NSPS) for new gas plants must require substantial carbon pollution reductions of 90% or higher, to protect Americans' public health and welfare from major new sources of climate pollution.

+DELAYED FURTHER

+Length of additional delay:

 1 month (after an initial 9 month delay)

 EPA's original date for a proposed rule:

 June 2022

 EPA's previous date for a proposed rule:

-EPA's most recent proposed date after delay:
+March 2023

+EPA's latest date for a proposed rule:

 April 2023

-Expedited timeline needed:

-EPA must submit a proposed rule

-as soon as possible and a final
+Expedited timeline needed: EPA must propose a 111(b) rule for new gas plants as soon as possible and, crucially, submit a final rule by early 2024.

-rule by December 2023.

 Carbon Standards for Existing Power Plants

+HIGH PRIORITY

-Under section 111(d) of the Clean Air Act, the EPA can set climate pollution standards for existing power plants, including both fossil gas plants and the 173 active coal plants with no plans to retire.
+Under section 111(d) of the Clean Air Act, the EPA can set climate pollution standards for existing power plants, including both gas plants and the 173 active coal plants with no plans to retire.
 Existing power plants currently produce 25% of all U.S. carbon pollution.
-After the Supreme Court decision in West Virginia v EPA, EPA should act quickly to propose a new standard focused on "inside the fenceline" technologies to tackle these emissions.
+After the Supreme Court decision in West Virginia v.
+EPA, EPA should act quickly to propose a new standard focused on "inside the fenceline" technologies to tackle these emissions.
 EPA recently announced a one month delay on the proposal of this rule, after already delaying it by eight months.

+Policy ask: EPA must issue 111(d) Emissions Guidelines for both existing gas plants and existing coal plants, requiring substantial carbon pollution reductions from both sources.
+Relying on adequately-demonstrated and cost-reasonable technologies, emissions reductions of 90% are achievable for both coal and gas plants.

+DELAYED FURTHER

+Length of additional delay:

 1 month (after an initial 8 month delay)

 EPA's original date for a proposed rule:

 July 2022

 EPA's previous date for a proposed rule:

+March 2023

-EPA's most recent date for a proposed rule after delay:
+EPA's latest date for a proposed rule:

 April 2023

-Expedited timeline needed: EPA must submit a proposed rule as soon as possible and a final rule by December 2023.
+Expedited timeline needed:

+EPA must propose rules for

+existing coal and gas plants as

+soon as possible and, crucially,

+finalize these rules by early 2024.

 Stronger Mercury and Air Toxics Standards

+HIGH PRIORITY

-EPA's Mercury and Air Toxics Standards limit the amount of toxic chemicals like mercury and arsenic that power plants (mostly coal) can release.
-There is no safe level of these dangerous substances, which can easily enter the brains of young children and irreversibly harm cognitive development.
-Despite recent technological improvements, EPA has not explored new abatement technologies for nearly a decade.
-EPA recently delayed the release of this study, the Risk and Technology Review (RTR), by eight months.
+EPA's Mercury and Air Toxics Standards (MATS) limit the amount of toxic chemicals like mercury and arsenic that power plants (mostly coal) can release.
+There is no safe level of these dangerous substances, which can easily enter the brains of young children and irreversibly <a href="https://harm.cognitive

+Policy ask: EPA must undertake a thorough review of available pollution control technologies and practices and finalize a MATS RTR that demonstrates that current technologies can further lower emissions of toxic air pollutants.
+The RTR findings should result in more protective standards for mercury and air toxics emitted from coal- and oil-fired power plants.

+DELAYED FURTHER

 Length of additional delay of proposed RTR:

 1 month

 EPA's previous date for a proposed RTR:

 February 2023 (with a final rule in December 2023)

+EPA's latest date for a proposed RTR:

 March 2023 (with a final rule in March 2024)

-Length of delay:

 Expedited timeline needed: